-On March 30, Lilium GmbH announced that it had agreed to merge with Qell Acquisition Corp., and revealed the development of its 7-seat Lilium Jet.
+On March 30, Lilium GmbH announced that it was receiving an additional $830M, and revealed the development of its seven-seat Lilium Jet.

 The company has been the subject of recurring criticism over the years for pushing seemingly outlandish performance claims without sufficient substantiation (or including sufficient caveats), and for not always being forthcoming with details.
 As opposed to some companies who were raking up hundreds of flights and saying very little (e.g. Joby Aviation) or flying a lot and talking a lot (e.g. EHang), Lilium was sometimes considered to have a “big mouth” — making wild claims that it seemed unlikely to be able to back up.

-In January 2020, German aviation publication AEROKURIER and Der Spiegel, Germany’s leading news magazine, published analyses and comments from outside engineers who concluded that, based on the minimal data Lilium had released, that the company’s Lilium Jet couldn’t possibly fulfill Chief Executive Officer Daniel Wiegand’s repeated promise that the eVTOL would carry five people 300 km (186.4 miles) at 300 km/h (186.4 mph) with reserve power to spare.
+In January 2020, when German aviation publication AEROKURIER and then Der Spiegel — Germany’s leading news magazine — published analyses and comments from outside engineers who concluded that, based on the minimal data Lilium had released, that the company’s Lilium Jet couldn’t possibly fulfill CEO Wiegand’s repeated promise that the eVTOL would carry five people 300 km (186 miles) at 300 km/h (186 mph) with reserve power to spare.

 Apparently, those who could see behind the veil of secrecy came to a much different conclusion than those watching from the outside.

-Still, the public and eVTOL experts scratched their heads.
-The existing 5-seat prototype had barely begun transition testing when it was destroyed in an electrical fire.
-COVID-19 had seemingly shut down testing of the second aircraft.
-But in November 2020, the company announced plans with Tavistock Development Company to build a vertiport near Orlando, Florida, with a 300-km (186 mile) range; this was followed in January with an agreement Ferrovial to develop a network of at least 10 vertiports across Florida.
+Still, the public and eVTOL experts scratched their heads regarding the aircraft’s actual performance capabilities.
+The existing fiveseat prototype had barely begun transition testing when it was destroyed on the ground in an electrical fire.
+Then COVID-19 shut down testing for the second aircraft (though it is finally expected to begin flying again soon).
+But in November 2020, the company announced plans with Tavistock Development Company to build a vertiport near Orlando, Florida, with a 300-km (186-mile) range; this was followed in January by an agreement with Ferrovial to develop a network of at least 10 vertiports across Florida.

-However, the company’s stunning announcement on March 30 showed that it was getting big money to back up its big mouth, and build an even bigger eVTOL aircraft — the 7-Seater, the culmination of five years of technology development across four generations of technology demonstrators.
+However, on March 30, Lilium made the stunning announcement that it was getting big money to back up its big mouth and build an even bigger eVTOL aircraft — its 7-Seater, which the company noted was the culmination of five years of technology development across four generations of technology demonstrators.

 Combining with Qell (Nasdaq: QELL), a publicly listed special purpose acquisition company (SPAC), is expected to add an additional $830M to the company’s roughly $380M raised to date.
 This is based on approximately $380M in cash held in trust and a $450M private investment in public equity (PIPE), including investments by Baillie Gifford, funds and accounts managed by BlackRock, Tencent, Ferrovial, LGT and its direct impact investing arm Lightrock, Palantir, FII Institute and private funds affiliated with PIMCO.

 Qell is led by Barry Engle, a former president of General Motors North America, and is “focused on developing next-generation, sustainable mobility.”
-Upon closing of the transaction, the merged company will be called Lilium N.V., and plans to list ordinary shares on the Nasdaq under the ticker symbol LILM.
+Upon closing of the transaction, which is expected to be in the second quarter of 2021, the merged company will be called Lilium N.V., and plans to list ordinary shares on the Nasdaq under the ticker symbol LILM.
 The transaction values the combined company at approximately $3.3B, at the $10.00 per share PIPE price.

 Engle stated in the Lilium press release that Qell was “thrilled to be partnering with Lilium to together build the leader in regional electric air mobility.
 Qell set out to find an exceptional and ambitious technology company, with significant growth potential — and in Lilium we have found that.
 Lilium has unique technology and one of the most accomplished engineering and commercial teams in electric aviation.
 The 7-Seater Lilium Jet is a game-changer for transportation.”